chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 **Notes**:
 - No loop should run forever, so use loop conditions that can guarantee the termination.
     - Notice that there are practical long running programs that are supposed to have no exit condition and run forever until the program is shut down from outside.
-But those are outside our scope, as our discussion is confine to algorithmic programs.
+But those are outside our scope, as our discussion is confined to algorithmic programs.
 - Loop conditions include when the loop should continue as well as when the loop should terminate.
 To avoid confusion:
     - **Continuation Condition**: We’ll call the condition in the loop’s structure (while/do-while or the second part of a for loop) the **continuation condition**, for example `while (condition) { statements }`.
     - **Exit Condition**: We’ll call any condition inside the loop that causes an early exit an **exit condition**, for example `if (condition) break;`.